Generic Naked Singularities in Vaidya Spacetimes: Results

 We now treat the globally naked subcase.

 \begin{proposition} (Globally Naked) Consider the incoming Vaidya spacetime as above characterized by a nondecreasing mass function $m(v)$ which is continuous and piecewise $C^1$.

-\begin{enumerate}[(i)] \item If $\sup_v \frac{m(v)}{v} < \frac{1}{16}$, then there exists a one-parameter family (modulo $S^2$) of outgoing radial null geodesics which both terminate to the past at $(v,r) \to (0,0)$ and reach $r \to \infty$ to the future.
+\begin{enumerate}[(i)] \item If $\sup_{v>0} \frac{m(v)}{v} < \frac{1}{16}$, then there exists a one-parameter family (modulo $S^2$) of outgoing radial null geodesics which both terminate to the past at $(v,r) \to (0,0)$ and reach $r \to \infty$ to the future.

-\item If there exists a $v_0 > 0$ at which $\frac{m(v_0)}{v_0} > \frac{1}{4}$, then no causal curve both terminates to the past at $(v,r) \to (0,0)$ and reaches $r \to \infty$ to the future. \end{enumerate} \end{proposition}
+\item If there exists a $v_0 > 0$ at which $\frac{m(v_0)}{v_0} \geq \frac{1}{4}$, then no causal curve both terminates to the past at $(v,r) \to (0,0)$ and reaches $r \to \infty$ to the future. \end{enumerate} \end{proposition}

-We remark that the hypothesis of {\it (i)} stipulates that the {\it average} growth rate of the mass function (between $0$ and $v$) is always less than $\frac{1}{16}$, while that of {\it (ii)} stipulates that the average growth is at some point too large.
+We remark that the hypothesis of {\it (i)} essentially stipulates that the {\it average} growth rate of the mass function (between $0$ and $v$) is always less than $\frac{1}{16}$, while that of {\it (ii)} stipulates that the average growth is at some point at least $\frac{1}{4}$.
 The heuristic physical takeaway from part {\it (i)} of Propositions \ref{proposition:locallynaked} and \ref{proposition:globallynaked}, then, is that if the in-falling mass accumulates at the origin {\it slowly} enough, a signal from the initial singularity has time to escape before enough mass gathers to trap it.
-Part {\it (ii)} of these propositions then indicates that these naked singularities {\it require} slow accumulation.
+Part {\it (ii)} of these propositions indicates that these naked singularities {\it require} slow accumulation.

-\proof {\it (i)}: Choose $C>0$ with $\sup_v \frac{m(v)}{v} < C < \frac{1}{16}$.
+\proof {\it (i)}: Choose $C>0$ with $\sup_{v>0} \frac{m(v)}{v} < C < \frac{1}{16}$.
 Notice that, in particular, $m(v) < Cv$ for $v>0$.
 We first show the conclusion holds for $\widetilde m(v) = Cv$ (a result already well-known by explicit computation, but which we show here for completeness), then compare.
 Quantities below with a tilde are defined according to the mass function $\widetilde m(v)$ instead of $m(v)$.